 The physical risks include injuries like sprains and strains, contusions, fractures, and hyperextended joints.
 When you partake in physical activity, you run the risk of falling or having a minor injury.

-Remember, as an adult, you might not heal as quickly as younger martial artists.
+Remember, as an older adult, you might not heal as quickly as younger martial artists.
 You might tweak your back if you move too fast or forget to stretch out before each class.

 Pay close attention to your back, neck, and knees, as those areas are easy to injure.